-As I was peeling back the layers, so I came across the manufacturer’s label:
+As I was peeling back the layers, I came across the manufacturer’s label:

 ‘Webber Furniture, Made in Croydon’

-On looking on their website, they are a family owned business in Croydon, England, who have specialised in finely made oak furniture since 1919.
+On looking on their website, they are a family-owned business in Croydon, England, which has specialised in finely made oak furniture since 1919.

 They still make the same design chair to this day as the one I’ve renovated here.
 So the chairs could be anything up to 100 years, and although it’s difficult to know their exact age, considering how many times they’ve been reupholstered it would suggest they’re quite old.